coderefinery/testing/_episodes/02-concepts.md

 ## Integration tests

-- **Integration tests** verify whether muliple modules are working well together ([Testing and Continuous Integration with Python](http://katyhuff.github.io/python-testing/))
+- **Integration tests** verify whether multiple modules are working well together ([Testing and Continuous Integration with Python](http://katyhuff.github.io/python-testing/))
 - Like in a car assembly we have to test all components independently and also whether the components are working together when combined
 - Unit tests can be used for testing independent components (e.g. engine, radiator, transmission) and integration tests to check if car is working overall

+---

+## Regression tests

+- Similarly to integration tests, regression tests often operate on the whole code base
+- Rather than assuming that the test author knows what the correct result should be, regression tests look to the past for the expected behavior
+- Often spans multiple code versions: when developing a new version, input and output files of a previous version are used to test that the same behaviour is observed

 ---